DataONEorg/Education/_lessons/lessons/03_planning/slides.md

 - What are the components of a DMP?
 And
 - What are the requirements for DMPs prepared for National Science Foundation (or NSF) proposals?
 - We will also go over an example of a data management plan.
+- This is my addition to practice how to contribute edits in GitHub for RDMLA lesson
 ---

 # Learning Objectives